8. Clip View

 • Legato lengthens (or shortens) each selected note so that it is just long enough to reach the beginning of the next note.

 You can change the rate at which Live applies your Clip View settings to a running clip.
-Clip View changes will be quantized by the rate selected from the Clip Update Rate chooser in the Record/Warp/Launch Preferences.
+Clip View changes will be quantized by the rate selected from the Clip Update Rate chooser in the Record, Warp & Launch Settings.
 Certain clip settings, such as Launch Mode and Warp Mode, can be set up as defaults for all new clips.
-This is also done in the Record/Warp/Launch Preferences.
+This is also done in the Record, Warp & Launch Settings.

-The Record Warp Launch Options in Live’s Preferences.
+The Record Warp Launch Options in Live’s Settings.